w3f/polkadot-wiki/docs/learn/learn-consensus.md

 the validator nodes and determines the authors of new blocks.
 BABE is comparable as an algorithm to [Ouroboros Praos](https://eprint.iacr.org/2017/573.pdf), with some key differences in chain selection rule and slot time adjustments.
-BABE assigns block production slots to validators according to stake and using the Polkadot [randomness cycle](learn-randomness.md).
+BABE assigns block production slots to validators according to stake and using the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}
+[randomness cycle](learn-randomness.md).
+The chains Runtime is required to provide the BABE authority list and randomness to the host via a consensus message in the header of the first block of each epoch.

 BABE execution happens in sequential non-overlapping phases known as epochs.
 Each epoch is divided into a predefined number of slots.
 All slots in each epoch are sequentially indexed starting from 0